 The public and community support entities served by the CarverLink Fiber Network include the County, connection to all 11 cities within the County, the transit authority (SW Transit), all public schools, the college (Crown College), the two largest medical providers within the County (Ridgeview Medical and Lakeview Clinic), the Carver County Economic Development Authority, and several townships.
 There are two types of public users on the CarverLink network: users that only use CarverLink as their internet service provider (ISP) and users that use CarverLink internet as well as dark fiber between their facilities, allowing them to eliminate communication lines known as T1’s or their equivalents.

-If you are with a public entity, either within or outside of Carver County and have questions about connections to the CarverLink Network, please contact Randy Lehs, CarverLink Fiber Manager at 952-361-1200.
+If you are with a public entity, either within or outside of Carver County and have questions about connections to the CarverLink network, please contact Randy Lehs, CarverLink Fiber Manager at 952-361-1200.

 Private Businesses and Residents

-The private customers in the CarverLink Network, which include the businesses and residents of Carver County, are served by the initial service provider in the network, Metronet (formerly Jaguar Communications) and Arvig.
-CarverLink also has fiber available for other qualified service providers to utilize so they can provide services to businesses and residents as well and it is the County’s desire to allow the free market to initiate competition and shape the opportunities and services in the marketplace.
+The private customers in the CarverLink network, which include the businesses and residents of Carver County, are served by the initial service provider in the network, Metronet (formerly Jaguar Communications) and Arvig.
+CarverLink also has fiber available for other qualified service providers to utilize so they can provide services to businesses and residents and it is the County’s desire to allow the free market to initiate competition and shape the opportunities and services in the marketplace.
 At this time no other service providers outside of Metronet and Arvig have entered the marketplace using the CarverLink fiber.
 If you are interested in connecting to Metronet's fiber network or Arvig's fiber network please contact:

 ARVIG